Charity Work

 “When Kyle died he saved five people’s lives by donating his organs so, if we can help make that happen again, it would be fantastic” said Year 11 student, John Hall, one of Kyle’s best friends who took part in a 13-mile sponsored run.
 John was one of a group of Year 11 students who set up and ran the event.
 This was a voluntary fund raising event and the students showed independence, resilience and determination to successfully complete the run.
 It was fantastic to see so much support at the school gates for the finish line.

 We started our fund-raising in 2013 with a non-uniform day that brought in £822.
 By June 2014 we were over £6,000.
-At the time of writing (October 2019) we are over the £37,000 mark.
+By October 2019 we are over the £37,000 mark.
+By 2023 the total was above £40,000!

 If you wish to contribute to The Kyle Asquith Foundation please contact the school at info@cockburnschool.org and title the email ‘Kyle Asquith’.